akawashiro/straceprof/README.md

 # straceprof

-`straceprof` is a profiler designed for multi-process programs. `straceprof` can take profile of any process when you can run it under `strace`.
+`straceprof` is a profiler designed for multi-process programs. `straceprof` can take profile of any process when you can run it under [strace](https://strace.io/).
 It is particularly well-suited for profiling build processes such as those initiated by `make`, `cmake`, shell scripts, or `docker build`.